Rourke Chartier: Professional

 Chartier as a free agent from the Sharks sat out the entirety of the 2019–20 season, due to lingering post-concussion symptoms.
-On October 14, 2020, Chartier returned to the professional circuit by signing to a one-year AHL contract with the Toronto Marlies.
-In the pandemic shortened 2020–21 season, Chartier made 28 appearances with the Marlies and finished with 2 goals and 8 points.
+On October 14, 2020, Chartier returned to the professional circuit by signing to a one-year AHL contract with Toronto Marlies.
+In the pandemic-shortened 2020–21 season, Chartier made 28 appearances with the Marlies and finished with 2 goals and 8 points.